 - consistent with the amount typically charged by Health Practitioners or Approved Providers for similar services or supplies in the province in which the services or supplies are being purchased; and - in the opinion of Blue Cross in consultation with its health care consultants, consistent with the frequency and quantity that would usually be prescribed or needed for the Participant's condition.

-If specified in the Summary of Benefits, your Salary may be used in calculating your life benefit.
+If specified in the Summary of Benefits, your Salary may be used in calculating your life, accidental death and dismemberment or disability benefits. (if applicable)

 Who is Eligible for Coverage?